areski/a2billing-flask-api/README.rst

 Create an Admin User
 ~~~~~~~~~~~~~~~~~~~~

 We now have a functioning admin site!
-Of course, we’ll need a user log in with,
+Of course, we’ll need a user to log in with,
 so open up an interactive python shell in the directory alongside the app and run the following:

 $ workon a2billing-flask-api